nickyiliwang0000/h/css/css-grids.md

 * `display: inline-grid;` will give us a grid that is an inline-block grid

 Setting our display property alone won't create a grid for us.
-Next, we need to tell our grid how to lay out our columns(vertical) and rows(horizontal).
+We need to tell our grid how to lay out our columns (vertical) and rows (horizontal).
 To do this, we need to set up our `grid-template-columns` and `grid-template-rows` properties.

 ### `grid-template-columns` & `grid-template-rows`